A guide to Dutch winter events

 6. Magical Maastricht

-The city centre of Maastricht is a delight for shoppers and once again will be transformed into a magical Christmas shopping village with beautiful lighting throughout the historic shopping streets and shop windows.
-From 2 December 2016 to 1 January 2017, the Vrijthof Square will again be transformed into a Winter Paradise: Magical Maastricht, with a great many attractions, including a large skating rink, a big wheel, and a variety of interesting Christmas stands.
+The city centre of Maastricht is a delight for shoppers and every year is transformed into a magical Christmas shopping village with beautiful lighting throughout the historic shopping streets and shop windows.
+From 2 December 2016 to 1 January 2017, the Vrijthof Square is transformed into a Winter Paradise: Magical Maastricht, with a great many attractions, including a large skating rink, a big wheel, and a variety of interesting Christmas stands.
 You can download an informative brochure in several languages including English here.